Published on by

 “She thinks it is a clever idea.”

-“They thought it was a boring movie.”
+“They thought it was a boring meeting.”

 “I will think about it.”